SkretasLab/ProteoSeeker/README.md

 19. FragGeneScanRs: 1.1.0

 ### 2.2.3 Databases
 <p align="justify">The latest versions of the following databases are installed automatically by ProteoSeeker.
 To see the datetime of their collection for the evaluation of ProteoSeeker, check the evaluation section.
 Only the protein database should be installed by the user, in which case, he can use one of the already prepared Bash shell script for installing the nr database.
 The latter file is located in the "installation" directory.
 The user should be certain that the system has enough available memory to hold the decompressed protein database is to be downloaded.
-The decompressed nr database approximately needs 400 GB of memory space.</p>
+The decompressed nr database approximately needs <strong>400 GB</strong> of memory space.</p>

 1. Pfam database: Latest - Automatic installation
 2. Swiss-Prot/UniprotKB database: Latest - Automatic installation